samlawski/codecookies/flask-2-tutorial/09-crud.md

 cookie = Cookie.query.filter_by(slug=slug).first()
 ```

 The `filter_by` method let's me filter by a specific parameter of my records.
-It will return a list (even if there is only one item that matches the filter).
+It will return a list (even if only one item matches the filter).
 So To make sure we only get a single cookie record here, we use the `first()` method.

 Here is what all this together looks like: